 Fellows develop specific DBT competencies in working with patients with Borderline Personality Disorder and an array of co-morbid conditions, such eating disorders, substance use disorders, dissociation, and schizoaffective disorder.
 They develop proficiencies in applying behavioral strategies and structured protocols, DBT-oriented case management and consultation, dialectical clinical formulation, and observing personal limits for maintaining wellbeing and avoiding burn out.

-Additional clinical activities include:co-leading topic-focused therapy groups with general psychiatric and dual-diagnosis IOP patients such as family issues, DBT for depression, and stress management, and participating in multi-disciplinary treatment planning and review meetings.
+Additional clinical activities include: co-leading topic-focused therapy groups with general psychiatric and dual-diagnosis IOP patients such as family issues, CBT for depression, and stress management, participating in multi-disciplinary treatment planning and review meetings, and conducting diagnostic and psychological evaluations.

 Long Term Care Clinic: